Nonparametric Pricing Analytics with Customer Covariates: Regret Analysis: Upper Bound

-Scenario one represents the regime where the algorithm is working ``normally'': up until $t$, the algorithm has successfully narrowed the optimal decision $p^{\ast}(B)$ (which provides a useful indicator for all $p^{\ast}(\bm x)$, $\bm x\in B$ when $B$ is small) down to $[p^B_l,p^B_u]$.
+Scenario one represents the regime where the algorithm is working ``normally'': up until $t$, the algorithm has successfully narrowed the optimal price $p^{\ast}(B)$ (which provides a useful indicator for all $p^{\ast}(\bm x)$, $\bm x\in B$ when $B$ is small) down to $[p^B_l,p^B_u]$.
 By Assumption~\ref{asp:maximizer} part one, the regret in this scenario can be decomposed into two terms

 The first term can be bounded by the length of the interval $p^B_u-p^B_l$.
 The second term can be bounded by the size of $B$ given $\bm X_t\in B$ by Assumption~\ref{asp:maximizer} part two and three.
 By the choice of parameters in Section~\ref{sec:choice}, the length of the interval decreases as the bin size decreases.
 Therefore, both terms can be well controlled when the size of $B$ is sufficiently small, or equivalently, when the level $l(B)$ is sufficiently large.
-This is why a properly chosen $n_k$ can guarantee that the algorithm spends little time for large bins, when each period incurs substantial regret, and collect a large number of covariate observations for small bins.
+This is why a properly chosen $n_k$ can guarantee that the algorithm spends little time for large bins and collect a large amount of data for small bins.
 When the bin level reaches $K$, the above two terms are small enough and no more exploration is needed.